On this page

-You must self-isolate if you, or anyone in your household;
+You must self-isolate if you,

-- returns a positive test result
+- return a positive PCR test result

-- develops COVID-19 symptoms
+- develop COVID-19 symptoms

 Your contact details will be passed onto the Cabinet Office Contact Tracing Service so any contacts can be followed up and also issued with a mandatory direction notice to self-isolate.

 You MUST NOT leave your place of residence during the isolation period; stay at home.

 Information for close contacts of a positive case

 If you are identified as a close contact, and have no COVID-19 symptoms, you are no longer required to self-isolate or have a PCR test.
 Instead, close contacts will be strongly encouraged to take part in a free seven-day home testing scheme.